IELTS Cue Card Sample 21 - Describe a friend from your childhood

 We did a lot of interesting and fun stuff together.
 At school, we played footballs and other games in the interval period.
 We made kites and flew them together, we went to many places to buy stamps, we went to the library to read books, we went to the river to swim, we climbed in trees, we played crickets, we walked in the streets and told stories to each other and did many other things together.

 He was a lively and helpful boy who liked me very much.
-We had many things in common and we helped each other on our studies.
-Since I enjoyed participating different activities with him, I liked him as a friend as well.
+We had many things in common and we helped each other with our studies.
+Since I enjoyed participating in different activities with him, I liked him as a friend as well.
 We had a strong bonding and intimate friendship between us.
 We tried to help each other whenever needed.